vuuminhphuoc/laptop-power-monitor/README.md

 You can create a desktop shortcut for easy access:

-1. Right-click `create_shortcut.ps1`
+1. Double-click `setup_shortcut.bat`
-2. Select **Run with PowerShell**
-3. A shortcut named "Laptop Power Monitor" will appear on your desktop
+2. A shortcut named "Laptop Power Monitor" will appear on your desktop

-Alternatively, you can just double-click `run.bat` to start the application.
+Alternatively, you can just double-click `run.bat` to start the application directly.

 ## 📦 Dependencies